-- Candida and the many other germs that normally live in the vagina keep each other in balance.
-However, sometimes the number of Candida increases, leading to a yeast infection.
+Candida and the many other germs that normally live in the vagina keep each other in balance.
+However, sometimes the number of candida increases, leading to a yeast infection.

 The vagina normally contains both healthy bacteria and unhealthy bacteria.
 Bacterial vaginosis (BV) occurs when more unhealthy bacteria than healthy bacteria grow.
-BV may cause a thin, grey vaginal discharge and a fishy odor.
+BV may cause a thin, gray vaginal discharge and a fishy odor.

 A less common type of vaginitis is spread by sexual contact.
 It is called trichomonias.
-Symptoms in women include genital itching, vaginal odor, and a heavy vaginal discharge that may be yellow-grey or green in color.
+Symptoms in women include genital itching, vaginal odor, and a heavy vaginal discharge that may be yellow-gray or green in color.

 Chemicals can cause itchy rashes in the genital area.